 I sobbed my heart out in a toilet cubicle in Zurich airport.
 There was a baby crying at the sinks and I was thankful for privacy the noise gave me as I wailed.
 Finally, after a week of feeling so sad, I found privacy and space and opportunity to cry.
-I wish I could have cried with friends or family and I did cry already a little with my husband.
+I wish I could have cried with friends or family.
 But I have discovered that I am not generous enough to share my tears with others.
 I hoard them, I hide them.

 I cried because I was sad but I also cried because I was happy to be seeing my family soon.
 I felt so overwhelmed by my family’s kindness of putting money together to fly me from South Africa to Ireland for a holiday, and it made me cry with joy.
 We have just had IVF and it didn’t work so it was a hard blow.
 It was helped so much by my family rushing in with big arms to help us and bring me home for a huge caring hug.
-So in the airport, in transit, I cried for everything, for our failed IVF, for my husband Michael who I already missed having left him in South Africa with our three dogs, and for the joy I felt at being cared so much by my family.
+So in the airport, in transit, I cried for everything, for our failed IVF, and for the joy I felt at being cared so much by my family.

 I just wish I could have given those tears to the people who helped me and cared for me at this time of pain, as a thank you, as an acknowledgement that I know they are with me and I feel it, as a way of saying I trust you and love you enough to be vulnerable with you.
 I wish I could have been brave enough and generous enough to share my most vulnerable feelings with those who are important to me.
 I’m not there yet, not brave enough, not big enough.